 Buying a home is one of the most exciting times of your life, however, it can be extremely daunting for individuals looking to make the biggest purchase of your life.
 Buying a home as a single person can be intimidating, but we have some smart tips for single home buyers that will make the process much smoother.

-With home prices across Canada rising at a fever pitch, entering the housing market as a solo act can carry more stress from a financial perspective than if you were going in with another person.
+With challenging conditions in the Canadian housing market this year, becoming a homeowner as a solo act can carry more stress from a financial perspective than if you were going in with another person.
 However, each scenario has distinct advantages.
 For example, as a single you don’t have to consider another person’s needs and wants when it comes to finding your dream home.
 This means less compromising.
 If you work remotely or your job is flexible, as a single person, you can open your search field by looking into different cities or towns, and potentially even different provinces.